nwolverson/atom-ide-purescript/README.md

 # ide-purescript package for Atom

 This package provides editor support for PureScript projects in Atom.
-You should first install required dependency [language-purescript](https://atom.io/packages/language-purescript) which also provides syntax highlighting.
+Dependency [language-purescript](https://atom.io/packages/language-purescript) provides syntax highlighting.

 This package provides:
   * Build and error reporting
   * Autocompletion
   * Type info tooltips

-Package should trigger on opening a `.purs` file.
+Package should trigger on opening a `.purs` file or running any PureScript/PSCI command from the menu bar or command palette.

 ## Installation and General Use

-Atom packages:

-  * You *must* install the atom package [language-purescript](https://atom.io/packages/language-purescript)!
-Otherwise nothing will happen.
-  * It is strongly suggested to install atom packages [Linter](https://github.com/atom-community/linter) for build support
+Atom packages [language-purescript](https://atom.io/packages/language-purescript) and [Linter](https://github.com/atom-community/linter) are required, these should be auto-installed by starting the package, eg by running any PureScript command.

 For best results (and default settings) install dependencies: